-A person who comes to your website from one of your Shopping ads expects that the price and availability information on your website will be the same as the information shown in your ads.
-For example, if a product is listed as being 'in stock' in your Shopping ads, the person expects to be able to buy that item, and may be disappointed if that item is not actually available for purchase.
-For these reasons, we regularly check your website to ensure that the information you provided matched the information on your website.
-If your website information does not match the data that you provide, we may disapprove your items from Shopping ads.
+A person who comes to your website from one of your Shopping ads or listings expects that the price and availability information on your website will be the same as the information shown in your ads and listings.
+For example, if a product is listed as being 'in stock' in your Shopping ads or listings, the person expects to be able to buy that product, and may be disappointed if it's not actually available for purchase.
+For these reasons, we regularly check your website to ensure that the information that you provided matches the information on your website.
+If your website information doesn't match the data that you provide, we may disapprove your products.

 Here are some tips for providing up-to-date data: